 - Grating-in-my-ear, blatantly poor grammar.
 One example of the misuse or lack of using a noun is “Me and her went.”
 “No one deliberately says, “Me went”!

 4. What have been the biggest lessons you have learned about communication?

 Regardless, of crying my eyes out and apologizing, the friendship ended.
 To this day I still feel sad about my error.
-From that time forward I was determined to improve my communication skills, primarily my listening skills.
-By the time I was forty years of age, I was a therapist who used listening professionally.
+From that time forward I determined to improve my communication skills, primarily my listening skills.
+By the time I was forty years of age, I was a therapist who uses listening professionally.

 Here are five communication skills I value: